CruiseMates readers help us assemble a list of all of the common words used in cruising - nautical and practical industry terms

 Repeater's party: a cocktail party hosted for passengers who have sailed the cruise line before (past passenger party).

 Repositioning Cruise: Fall and Spring journeys from one seasonal cruising region to another; known for many days at sea while you cross the world's major oceans.
-Generally good value cruises on a per diem basis.
+Good value cruises.

 Room Steward: the person who cleans your stateroom, delivers towels, etc.